perklet/proxy3/README.md

 * support dynamic certificate generation for HTTPS intercept

 This script works on Python 3.10+.
-You need to install OpenSSL to intercept HTTPS connections.
+You need to install `openssl` to intercept HTTPS connections.

 ## Usage